CIS-1902 Python Programming 🐍

 Grading

 Additionally, everyone has a total of five late days.
 Up to two late days can be used per assignment, except for the final project.
-Any additional day an assignment is late is a 25% deduction, up to 2 days total, meaning the latest you can turn in an assignment is 4 days for 50% credit.
+Any additional day an assignment is late is a 25% deduction, up to 2 days total, meaning the latest you can turn in an assignment is 4 days for at most 50% credit.

 Course Policies